Extreme healing saves rain forests

 Group saves rain forests

 There are groups doing something to try to save the rain forests.
-One, SavingRainforests.org reports on how they are helping protect one of the most important Brazilian Atlantic rainforests remaining in Rio state.
-They receive support to acquire additional properties, which they say strengthens the REGUA reserve and protects many threatened species, such as the Wooly Spider Monkey.
+One, World Land Trusts reports on how they are helping protect one of the most important Brazilian Atlantic rainforests remaining.
+They receive support to acquire additional properties, which strengthens the REGUA reserve and protects many threatened species, such as the Wooly Spider Monkey.

 R.E.G.U.A. stands for Reserva Ecologica de Guapi Assu and is located in eastern Brazil.
 It protects one of the last stands of tropical rainforest left in the severely depleted Atlantic Rainforest, or Mata Atlantica, in Brazil.
 REGUA is home to at least 420 species of birds of which 120 are endemic to the coastal Atlantic Rainforest biome.